How to Find Foreclosures and Government-Seized Homes

 Guidance and Home Listings

-Many pre-foreclosure homes that were once offered as short sales end up as foreclosures, which are eventually deeded to the bank.
+Many pre-foreclosure homes that previously were offered as short sales end up as foreclosures, which eventually are deeded to a bank.
 The reason why purchasers may refuse to buy a short sale home could be any of the following:

 - Sellers stripped the foreclosure home's assets and/or vandalized the property.